fledge-iot/fledge/docs/OMF.rst

 An Asset Framework location hint can be added to a reading to control the placement of that asset within the Asset Framework.
-An Asset Framework hint would be as follow
+An Asset Framework hint would be as follows:

 .. code-block:: console